HIGHLEVEL SETUP

 This ensures there is no structural ambiguity during implementation.

-Following discovery, we provide a structured implementation roadmap including:
+Following the discovery phase, we provide a summary roadmap including:

 Build phases